 Yes.
 If there are students in grades 3 through 8 who are possible candidates for screening, a process has been established at the school sites to allow for screening of those select students:

 - A parent can request that their child be considered for testing by completing the GATE Parent Background Form located in the school office and returning it to the school.

 - After reviewing pertinent data and teacher/parent feedback, if the site team concludes the student should be assessed, the student will be given the universal screener.

 - Sites then will make a recommendation and eligibility determination will be made at the district level.

 The site school based resource teacher at your child’s school can provide further information about GATE and the identification process.

 Please start by reviewing our frequently asked questions page.
-If you have any additional questions, please contact the school based resource teacher or principal at your child’s school, or EUSD’s Director of Intervention and Enrichment, Dr. Laura Philyaw — firstname.lastname@example.org or 760.432.2400.
+If you have any additional questions, please contact the school based resource teacher or principal at your child’s school, or EUSD’s Assistant Superintendent of Educational Services, Dr. Laura Philyaw — firstname.lastname@example.org or 760.432.2112.